-The Group is committed to supporting environmental sustainability.
-Being a PHC piles and concrete manufacturer in the PRC, dust, waste water, noise and different sorts of pollutants are generated during our production processes.
+The Group is highly aware of the importance of environment protection and is committed to supporting environmental sustainability.
+Being a PHC piles, concrete and ceramsite concrete block manufacturer in the PRC, dust, waste water, noise and different sorts of pollutants are generated during our production processes.